Pregabalin

 Is pregabalin a controlled drug medicine?

-Controlled Drugs are subject to the special prescription and safe custody requirements, your doctor may limit the quantity prescribed following the recommendations of the Department of Health and Social Care. #
+Controlled Drugs are subject to the special prescription and safe custody requirements, so your doctor or pharmacist may limit the quantity prescribed following the recommendations of the Department of Health and Social Care.

 Can I drink alcohol while taking pregabalin?